 School’s out and summer is at its peak, so now is the time to consider a last-minute dash for sun, sand and some much-needed escapism.
 Need a break?
-Here's seven tried-and-tested family favourites, whether you’re looking for a city break with teens, toddler-friendly beaches or outdoor adventures.
+Here are five tried-and-tested family favourites, whether you’re looking for a city break with teens, toddler-friendly beaches or outdoor adventures.

 Verdant canyons and lush valleys may not spring to mind when you think of Turkey – but Dalaman’s got plenty of green to go around, plus your more typical turquoise waters fringed by bone-white shores.
 More active clans will love group hikes through the mystical Akkaya Valley – a mountainous patch of land that has only recently opened to the public.